Nexaroa/neuroshard/docs-site/architecture/mixture-of-experts.md

 ---

-*MoE enables NeuroShard to scale to frontier model sizes while keeping compute costs proportional to the active parameter count.*
+*MoE is the ONLY architecture in NeuroShard.
+It enables scaling to frontier model sizes while keeping compute costs proportional to the active parameter count.*